david-a-wheeler/spdx-tutorial/README.md

 Since this is a personal essay, I can provide you with a few specific recommendations - and why I recommend them.
-That said, at this point these are personal recommendations... treat them as such.
+That said, at this point these are personal recommendations, I am not a lawyer, and I am not your lawyer... so treat them as such.

 I (David A. Wheeler) recommend that you primarily pick from one of the following SPDX license expressions when releasing open source software,